Mane-Olawale/termii/README.md

 ```

-You now have Termii installed in *vendor/mane-olawale/termii*
+You now have Termii Client installed in *vendor/mane-olawale/termii*

 And an handy autoload file to include in your project in *vendor/autoload.php*